ChaoticSymphony/LoopMIT-Codes/README.md

 # LoopMIT
-Backups of working GUI code.
-Will be updates as I make changes
+Backups of working Loop code.
+Will be updates as we make changes